Covid-19 – UPDATED 24th March 2021

-With the recent change to the UK government FCO travel advice for Turkey, some sort of normality is returning to the travel industry.
-However, given these are unprecedented times, this could also change very quickly.
-We recognise that people are nervous about paying balances for accommodation already booked, or committing to booking a new holiday without some sort of reassurance.
+Given these unprecedented times, we recognise that people are nervous about paying balances for accommodation already booked, or committing to booking a new holiday without some sort of reassurance.

-Can I cancel my booking even though it’s safe to travel to Turkey?
+Can I still cancel my booking even when it’s safe to travel to Turkey?

-Most, if not all owners have been extremely understanding and have refunded deposits or moved the booking and deposit to 2021 during these difficult times.
-As a result of travel to Turkey now being safe, our normal booking terms and conditions will now apply, and deposits revert to being non-refundable.
+Most, if not all owners have been extremely understanding during 2020 and have refunded deposits or moved the booking and deposit to 2021.
+When travel to Turkey resumes, our normal booking terms and conditions will apply, and deposits revert to being non-refundable.
 However, some people for various reasons are disinclined to travel, or where flights have been cancelled have chosen not to rebook them.
-In this instance, should you wish to cancel your booking, then you should contact your insurance company to discuss making a claim to recover your losses.
+In this instance, should you wish to cancel your booking, then you should contact your insurance company or credit card company to discuss making a claim to recover your losses.
 But we do still wish to help if this is not possible, and should the property owner agree to move your booking to 2021 or later in the year, we will do that.
 Please be aware that any new dates will be at the relevant rate for those dates which may be higher than your current booking.

 What happens if the FCO travel advice changes?